Azure/Microsoft.AVS.Management/docs/README.md

 The script shall assume the directory it is executed in is temporary and can use it as needed, assuming 25GB is available.
 This environment including any files will be torn down after the script execution.

+## Script Execution

+Script executions are serialized (executed one at a time) for the safety of all parties.

 ## Script Termination

 AVS will terminate the script if it runs beyond the established AVS scripting timeout period.
 Timeout will be defaulted to 30 minutes unless one is provided by the script author (see `AVSAttribute` below).
+The max timeout value is one hour.
+The timeout value can override on a per-cmdlet basis.

 ## Script Review